remcohaszing/grunt-angular-templatecache/README.md

 If this is a function, it will be called after passing the template to minify.
 The first argument passed is the content, the second one the template name.
 It should return the processed content.

+#### processName
+Type: `Function`

+If this is a function, it will be called with the template name as the first argument and the template content as the second argument.
+The returned value is used as the template name.

 #### module
 Type: `String`